 I am sure we would all agree that language arts is essential to all learning.
 In fact, it is basic to all education and indeed, to all of life.
 It is complex in its fullness, yet we learn it from our mother's breast, and amazingly, regurgitate complicated sentence structures and gain enormous vocabulary, within a short time and without pain.

 A Homeschool Language Arts Curriculum includes Speaking, Listening, Reading and Writing.

 Yes!
 It is possible to create your own homeschool language arts curriculum plan..

 Developing your own homeschool language arts curriculum is not as difficult as it sounds.
 You will need to view all the areas which make up "Language Arts" and then bring it all together.
 If you're interested to create your own plan - view the sitemaps (homeschool reading, homeschool writing) which contain links to help you plan your own curriculum.

 I'm not against using pre-made language arts curriculum - but make sure it fits your overall plan.
 Here is a link to Reviews of Homeschool Language Arts Curricula.

 The Sitemap on How to Teach Reading

-Teaching Children to read is a bit of a mysterious process, but on the Teaching Reading Sitemap, you will find all the tools you need to develop a well rounded reading education and build life long readers.
+Teaching Children to read is a bit of a mysterious process, but on the Homeschool Reading Sitemap, you will find all the tools and homeschool reading ideas you need to develop a well rounded reading education and build life long readers.

-Pages on teaching phonics, reading games, literature lists and the importance of reading aloud.
+Pages on how to teach reading, teaching phonics, reading games, literature lists, read aloud book lists from other homeschool families, reading strategies, reading skills and the importance of reading aloud.

 The Sitemap on How to Teach Writing